rolling90/HJM-with-stochastic-vol-calibration/README.md

 **This notebook implements a single-factor HJM forward-rate model with CEV scaling and a single mean-reverting stochastic volatility factor, calibrated to caplet and swaption markets.**

-It performs a two-stage calibration (ATM term structure → smiles).

-Run the notebook top-to-bottom; change CONFIG for accuracy vs speed.

 ---

 ## Model